Paalam Report 2015-2016

 1) the reduction of the panchayat electricity bill by 50%, due to solar street lights, the bill had previously run in laks of rupees each month.

 2) a successful implementation of a waste management system to 6000 household that employs 26 women and the particular lessons learned were how to mobilise people to pay a monthly fee, the methods of separation and sale of the waste.

 3) how the panchayat had successfully mobilised CSR funding for their collective initiatives.

 4) the benefits and new methods of vermi composting.

 5) members also got an opportunity to visit Isha yoga foundation where they took part in an interesting yoga class during the trip.

-This training and information gathering period has laid a foundational base of knowledge and capacity in youth so that they can move forward confidently into the next phase of Paalams work which will be action orientated, working in constellations with other members, AVAG and Auroville, to create solutions for the challenges of our bio region, participating together to build a solid, sustainable future for all.
+This training and information gathering period has laid a foundational base of knowledge and capacity in youth so that they can move forward confidently into the next phase of Paalams work which will be action orientated, working in constellation with other members, AVAG and Auroville, to create solutions for the challenges of our bio-region, participating together to build a solid, sustainable future for all.